ttttonyhe/ttttonyhe/README.md

 - Undergraudate student at the :school:&nbsp;[University of Waterloo →](https://uwaterloo.ca), majoring in Mathematics ([Combinatorics and Optimization →](https://uwaterloo.ca/combinatorics-and-optimization))
 - Interested in changing the world, currently exploring in the field of :computer:&nbsp;**Mathematics and Computer Science**
 - Addicted to productivity tools, crypto(graphy), algorithms and Artificial Intelligence, occasionally art & poetry
-- In addition to software development, I'm also interested in academic research related to Privacy-preserving Computing and Applied Cryptography
+- In addition to software engineering, I'm also interested in academic research related to both the theoretical & applied aspects of cryptography and its applications throughout and beyond computing & data sciences.

 ### :information_desk_person:&nbsp; How to reach me